Statewide Insurance Company

-Statewide Insurance Company Limited, commonly referred to as Statewide Insurance Company (SWICO), is an insurance company in Uganda.
-The company is a leading provider of insurance and risk management services in the country.
+Statewide Insurance Company (SWICO), is a Ugandan insurance company.
+The company is a leading provider of insurance and risk management services in Uganda.

-Overview

 SWICO is one of the licensed insurance companies in the country.
 Its investments include real estate, the largest of which is Sure House at 1 Bombo Road in Kampala's central business district, which houses SWICO's headquarters.